Divyam096/commute-transit/park-and-ride-main/README.md

 -npm install
 -npm run dev

-### Backend Setup

--cd backend
--npm install
--npm start

 ## 📌 Note
 Deployment is currently in progress.
-Backend and frontend services are developed and tested locally.
+frontend services are developed and tested locally.
 Integration of third-party dependencies and cloud deployment will be completed in the upcoming phase.